At Dive Utah we know how it feels to love diving.

 Schedule and Price

 At Dive Utah, we take pride in our Divemasters.
 They are highly trained individuals who have many responsibilities from leading local Dive-Alongs to leading California trips.
 To attain this professional level of diving, the training is both extensive and expensive.
-The price of our Divemaster course is $700.
+The price of our Divemaster course is $800.
 This includes the PADI Instructor manual, Divemaster manual, Encyclopedia, Divemaster slates, Scuba Tune-Up Guidebook, Pro Logbook and PADI carry bag.
 The class runs for approximately 4 months, meeting once or twice a week.
+Please call the shop closest to you or use the “Sign up Now” to get started scheduling your class.

 Take the academic portion of the course online through PADI's online interactive programs and then finish your inwater and practical elements with Dive Utah.